 How Austin Became a Startup Capital

-To understand why Austin’s stock is rising today, it’s best to go back to the beginning.
+To understand why Austin continues to draw well-funded startups, it’s best to go back to the beginning.
 What made Austin the city it is now?
 A variety of events, companies and other factors transformed Austin from the state capital of Texas into one of the hottest tech destinations in the country.